0-hack/DefenderMind/readme.md

 - Add new security incidents
 - Edit existing incidents and their response steps
+- Create conditional branches with multiple response paths
+- Establish links between different playbooks
 - Customize colors and appearance
 - Assign incidents to specific network nodes
 - Export and import incident configurations
+- Manage all incident playbooks from a centralized interface

 ## Public Display Mode